the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

 ![](../_site/Lambda_with_onion_architecture/create_Lambda_project_dialog.png)

-I used the AWS toolkot to create the two Lambda projects shown below
+I used the AWS toolkit to create the two Lambda projects shown below
 ![](../_site/Lambda_with_onion_architecture/project_with_Lambdas_added.png)

 (If you are following along with this article you may notice that you don't have any serverless.template files.
 These are files I added later to deploy the projects using AWS Cloud Formation.
 Ignore these for now, I'll explain them later.)

 ### Function.cs
 Each of our Lambda projects has a *Function.cs* class, which the toolkit created for us.
-This is the entry point of the Lambda, lets take a closer look at the Funciton.cs file in the `GetProducts` Lambda.
+This is the entry point of the Lambda, lets take a closer look at the Function.cs file in the `GetProducts` Lambda.

 ```c#
 [assembly: LambdaSerializer(typeof(Amazon.Lambda.Serialization.SystemTextJson.DefaultLambdaJsonSerializer))]